skn-036/express-pdf-generator/README.md

 POST

 # request paramaters
-absoute path to the header image file with respect to base url. for example, for a url https://picsum.photos/800/300, APP_URL in env file should be 'https://picsum.photos' and the header will be '/800/300'
+absoute path to the header image file with respect to base url. for example, for a url https://picsum.photos/800/300, APP_URL in env file should be 'https://picsum.photos' and the param will be '/800/300'

 ```javascript
 type RequestParams = {